bradbell/cppad_py/sphinx/test_out/spell_res.rst

 have been included in the spelling command for this section.
-An alternative would be to add them to the :ref:`spell_file<sphinxrst_py.command_line_arguments.spell_file>` whick applies to all sections:
+An alternative would be to add them to the :ref:`spell_file<sphinxrst_py.command_line_arguments.spell_file>` which applies to all sections:

 .. math::